omprakash24d/exome_seq/readme.md

 Always filter proper pairs (-f 3) before fixmate/markdup.

-If you want, I can write a full one-shot Bash script that does:
+If you want, I can write a full one-shot  script that does:

 SAM → BAM → filter proper pairs